cavo789/blog/blog/2023/11/04/docker-joomla/index.md

 ## Using another port

 Imagine you have another project, no more the `Kingsbrige` one.
-Can you have many projects running at the same time?
+Can you have many Docker projects running at the same time?
 Yes! of course.

 You just need to make sure to use another, unused, port.